AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Discussion

-Additionally, as with many large scale cosmological simulations, the work presented here neglects a number of physical processes due to a combination of the large dynamic range of the systems considered, and current computational or physical limitations.
-Specifically, we have neglected MHD effects, which have been shown to inhibit instability driven mixing of jet lobes in idealised simulations and impact lobe dynamics \citep[e.g.][]{DursiPfrommer08,EnglishEtAl16,EhlertEtal18,WeinbergerEtAl17}, although these effects are seemingly negated in a large part by implemented sufficient resolution and refinement criteria \citep{BourneSijacki17, EhlertEtal18}.
-However, given the growing number of cosmological simulations that successfully include the effects of magnetic fields \citep[e.g.,][]{DolagEtAl2002,MarinacciEtAl15,MarinacciEtAl18,Martin-AlvarezEtAl18,KatzEtAl19}, it is timely to run a comparison suite in future works, in particular to check if the cluster weather aided mixing is as prominent when magnetic fields are included.
+Additionally, as with many large scale cosmological simulations, it is not possible to include all physical processes due to a combination of the large dynamic range of the systems considered, and current computational or physical limitations.
+Specifically, we have neglected MHD effects, which have been shown to inhibit instability driven mixing of jet lobes in idealised simulations and impact lobe dynamics \citep[e.g.][]{DursiPfrommer08,EnglishEtAl16,EhlertEtal18,WeinbergerEtAl17}, although these effects are seemingly negated in a large part by implementing sufficient resolution and refinement criteria \citep{BourneSijacki17, EhlertEtal18}.
+However, given the growing number of cosmological simulations that successfully include the effects of magnetic fields \citep[e.g.,][]{DolagEtAl2002,MarinacciEtAl15,MarinacciEtAl18,Martin-AlvarezEtAl18,KatzEtAl19}, it is timely to run a comparison suite in future works, in particular, to check if the cluster weather aided mixing is as prominent when magnetic fields are included.
 Neglecting magnetic fields additionally means that thermal conduction is not included in these runs, which while adding additional levels of complexity to simulations, has been shown to play a potentially important role in solving the cooling flow problem \citep[e.g.][]{YangReynolds16ThermalConduction, VoigtFabian04,RuszkowskiOh10,RuszkowskiOh11,BogdanovicEtAl09,KannanEtAl17}.